 Carry on, along the rue Jeanne d’Arc, and you’ll soon pass 🚉 Gare SNCF on your left.

-Opposite the station is the now boarded up 🏨 Hôtel Beauséjour, which was still functioning (in a jaded form) a year ago.
+Opposite 🚉 the station is the now boarded up 🏨 Hôtel Beauséjour (it is currently being converted into flats), which was still functioning (in a jaded form) a few years ago.